-Factors such as sampling bias and sources of errors were considered by collecting samples across the river over the 4 sites, which were then averaged to show the pattern.
-Other factors considered were that the river between the Waihopai Damn and the Queens Drive Bridge was artificially straightened by farmers in 1949.
-I did not collect any samples (e.g. place any of my samples sites) in this area.
+Factors such as sampling bias and sources of errors were considered by collecting sufficient samples across the river over the 4 sites, which were then averaged to show the pattern.
+Other factors considered were that the river between the Waihopai Damn and the Queens Drive Bridge was artificially straightened by farmers in 1949, so along this stretch of river there is very little bio-diversity.
+This means that the normal river behaviour of 'pool, ripple and run' were non-existent.
+Thus, I did not collect any samples (i.e. place any of my samples sites) in this area.
 Also, the river's depth was on average between 0.4m - 0.6m across all areas between the Waihopai Damn and the North Road Bridge, so depth was unlikely as a factor that could have had an influence on results.
 The temperature was measured using the same thermometer at the same time of day.
-The data was reliable. because other students in the class found similar results in their investigations and the data fitted trends from sites such as the NZ Periphyton Guideline.
+As this was constant it did not influence the distribution of Potamopyrgus antipodarum across the Waihopai River in my investigation.